Minres/LWTR4SC/README.md

 ## dictionary chunk

-Strings are encoded as numeric ids to save space.
+The dictionary chunk provides a mapping between numeric ids and strings to save space.
-The dictionary provides this mapping in the form of an map where the index is used as a key.
-There can be several dictionary chunks in a file since strings need to be dfined before referencing them.
+There can be several dictionary chunks in a file since strings need to be defined before referencing them.
 All chunks form a single map, keys are guaranteedt to be unique, they might be consecutive numbers.

 The uncompressed dictionary chunk is denoted be CBOR tag 8 followed by an [encoded CBOR data item](https://www.rfc-editor.org/rfc/rfc8949.html#embedded-di).